EVALUATION AND IMPACT FOR LIBRARY AND INFORMATION PROFESSIONALS

 These initiatives were led by Marge Ainsley, a cultural consultant in the UK with specialist expertise in research and evaluation.
 They included four workshops and a nine-month community of practice.

 Participants shared their work and experiences at online hui and at the LIANZA conference in 2021.
 You can read more about their work and experiences in the LIANZA Evaluation and Impact 2021-2022 Case Studies here.

-This initiative is supported by the NZ Libraries Partnership Programme
+This initiative was supported by the NZ Libraries Partnership Programme.

-A member of the Market Research Society, she was previously voted one of the 50 best freelancers in the UK by marketing magazine, The Drum.
-Marge launched her consultancy in 2008 and over the last twelve years as a consultant she’s worked with numerous arts organisations across the UK including Manchester International Festival, National Museums Liverpool, Cumbria Archives, Cheshire Archives, Signal Film & Media, Manchester Museum, Manchester Art Gallery, The Whitworth, Dales Countryside Museum, Macclesfield Museums Trust, West Cheshire Museums, Silverstone Heritage Experience (Silverstone Circuits Ltd), Scottish Book Trust, St Helens Libraries, London Transport Museum, Arts Council England and Fountains Abbey (National Trust, Ripon).
+Over the last fourteen years as a consultant she’s worked with numerous arts organisations across the UK and internationally including LIANZA, Manchester International Festival, National Museums Liverpool, Carnegie UK Trust, Cumbria Archives, Cheshire Archives, Signal Film & Media, Manchester Museum, Manchester Art Gallery, The Whitworth, Dales Countryside Museum, Macclesfield Museums Trust, West Cheshire Museums, Scottish Book Trust, London Transport Museum, Arts Council England and Fountains Abbey (National Trust, Ripon).

-Marge is an active member of the museums, libraries and archives community, whether that’s sharing skills, and fostering innovative ideas through publications such as Public Library News or by disseminating evaluation findings at sector conferences e.g. Research Libraries UK / The National Archives DCDC, which she most recently presented at in November 2019.
-She is also a volunteer ‘critical friend’ of the programming committee at The Portico Library in Manchester.
+Marge is an active member of the museums, libraries, and archives community, whether that’s sharing skills and fostering innovative ideas through publications, or by disseminating evaluation findings at sector conferences.

 Photo credit: Chris Payne